Latest Applications Open 2024:

 The entire world is running out of fuel day by day.
-Enormous efforts have been made by renowned scientists in search of alternative source other than fossil fuels to feed the locomotives.
+Enormous efforts have been made by renowned scientists in search of an alternative source other than fossil fuels to feed the locomotives.

-Whenever the evolution of mankind is questioned or investigated, world uses to quote such transformation with this ideology7 “Necessity is the mother of invention”.
-Things and stuff which are so mandatory, come under the category of needs.
+Whenever the evolution of mankind is questioned or investigated, the world uses to quote such transformation with this ideology7 “Necessity is the mother of invention”.
+Things and stuff that are so mandatory, come under the category of needs.
 But in the case of nuclear energy, this ideology fails.
-Almost at the cusp of World War II, several governments, i.e. precisely the United States, the United Kingdom, France, Germany and the Soviet Union were ready to extend warm hands and hearts to develop nuclear energy just to amass wealth and to generate woe among foes without envisaging that this kind of attitude will ruin their own wisdom.
+Almost at the cusp of World War II, several governments, i.e. precisely the United States, the United Kingdom, France, Germany, and the Soviet Union were ready to extend warm hands and hearts to develop nuclear energy just to amass wealth and to generate woe among foes without envisaging that this kind of attitude will ruin their wisdom.

 Attitude to dominate others introduced the evil face of nuclear energy to the world.
 Hiroshima and Nagasaki were the very first victims of nuclear energy.
 Recently, Iran was targeted by the USA just because of nuclear energy.
 Nuclear energy has been turned into a sign of prestige and superiority.
 It even decides the status of a country among world nations.
 The term nuclear energy became familiar in the streets of India only after 1956.